sslou/publications/2021_blood_product/README.md

     - `*.joblib` saved models for baseline, LR, DT, XGB (Random Forest is not provided because file size is prohibitively large, but is available on request).
 Requires sklearn v0.22.1 to load.
 - /result/
     - scripts are hard-coded to drop output files here
+- /mpog_validation/
+    - jupyter notebooks for (a) converting MPOG standardized data file format to format expected by the model, and (b) evaluating the model at individual institutions

 ## Python environment